-Addiction is a brain disease.
+Addiction is a long-lasting brain disorder.

-- Drugs change how the brain works.
+- Drugs can change how the brain works.

 - These brain changes can last for a long time.

 - They can cause problems with a person’s behavior like being moody, having memory loss, or even having trouble thinking and making decisions.